How-To: Writing an image to your eMMC Module

 Your PC or Mac has no way to directly interface with an eMMC (embedded Multi-Media Controller) module, so there will always be a need for an eMMC adapter or reader/writer module of some sort.
 This is an evaluation and comparison of the different types of this hardware that we offer in our store.

 The eMMC module must be attached to the pin strip of the adapter (in the correct orientation), and then inserted into the microSD slot of the reader, which is in turn inserted into an available USB port on your PC or Mac.
-At this point, assuming you are using a compatible card reader, your eMMC module will appear as a selectable disk drive on your computer.
-You should now be able to use your preferred image writing software to access, read, and write an OS to your eMMC, as long as the eMMC is properly formatted and “clean”.
+At this point, assuming you are using a compatible microSD card reader, your eMMC module will appear as a selectable disk drive on your computer.
+You should now be able to use your preferred image writing software to access, read, and write an OS to your eMMC.
 If the eMMC is not visible, not accessible or not able to be written to, you may need to “clean” the module using diskpart (we will discuss this process in the troubleshooting section at the end of this blog).

 Although this writer has exhibited no evidence of incompatibility with hardware or software, it should be mentioned that it has not been tested with all eMMC compatible boards.
 Still the performance of this eMMC writer has proved to be consistent.

-The fastest adapter/writer available for writing OS images to eMMC modules is the USB 3.0 Module Writer, manufactured by HardKernel (the folks who brought you the ODROID line of SBCs).
+The fastest adapter/writer available for writing OS images to eMMC modules is the USB 3.0 Module Writer, manufactured by ODROID.
 As the name suggests, it uses the USB 3.0 Superspeed standard, and can subsequently read, and write to eMMCs at much greater speeds (3x-4x faster) than the aforementioned eMMC writing hardware.
 Again the eMMC module attaches directly to the PCB (above the outlined box labeled eMMC) and inserts directly into an available USB 3.0 (or 2.0) slot on your PC or Mac for use with your image writing software.

-It should be noted that this eMMC module writer has encountered some compatibility issues with certain eMMC modules, particularly (but not limited to) eMMCs not manufactured by HardKernel.
-There is an incompatibility issue with the Black eMMC modules manufactured by HardKernel.
-Therefore, the USB 3.0 eMMC Module Writer will not read or write to the Pine64 eMMCs or the black Hardkernel eMMCs.
+It should be noted that this eMMC module writer has encountered some compatibility issues with certain eMMC modules.
+There is an incompatibility issue with the ODROID Black eMMC modules, but works fine with the newer eMMC modules with the Orange PCB, including the new 128GB models.
+Therefore, the USB 3.0 Module Writer will not read or write to the Pine64 eMMCs or the Black ODROID eMMCs.

 Properly formatting and cleaning eMMCs for use